 SQLite uses the path component of the URI as the name of the disk file which contains the database.
 If the path begins with a '/' character, then it is interpreted as an absolute path.
 If the path does not begin with a '/' (meaning that the authority section is omitted from the URI) then the path is interpreted as a relative path.
 On windows, the first component of an absolute path is a drive specification (e.g. "C:").

 The query component of a URI may contain parameters that are interpreted either by SQLite itself, or by a custom VFS implementation.
-SQLite interprets the following three query parameters:
+SQLite and its built-in VFSes interpret the following query parameters:

 Specifying an unknown parameter in the query component of a URI is not an error.
 Future versions of SQLite might understand additional query parameters.
 See "query parameters with special meaning to SQLite" for additional information.